Berkley, Michigan: History

 Prior to settlement, the land which would become Berkley consisted largely of dense forests and some isolated pockets of swampland.
-Many in the region deemed the areas north and west of Detroit as uninhabitable or impassible due to the harshness of the swamps beyond Detroit, but as adventurers pushed out through the interminable swamp, they found beautiful scenery beyond the wet prairie of Northern Wayne County.
-As it became well known that there was "fine farming country" to the north and west of Detroit, great excitement was raised and people began to flock to what was then all known as Royal Oak.
+Many in the region deemed the areas north and west of Detroit as uninhabitable or impassible due to the harshness of the swamps beyond Detroit, but as adventurers pushed out through the interminable swamp, favorable land was discovered, which led to a flock of people to the lands of modern Royal Oak.
 Land in what would later become Berkley began being sold to farmers who cut down forests and otherwise prepared the land for farming.
 By the 1840s, Berkley contained a great number of dairy farms.
 The 1910s brought significant growth to the area with the completion of the Highland Park Ford Plant.
 As farms were sold and turned into subdivisions, there was pressure to formally incorporate the land.
 In 1923, Berkley was incorporated as a village.
-At the time, Elmer Cromie had named the road that ran through his farm Berkley and the "Berkley School" was then under construction, so the name Berkley was chosen for the village.
+At the time, Elmer Cromie had named the road that ran through his farm "Berkley", and the "Berkley School" was then under construction, so the name Berkley was chosen for the village.

 The Wall Street Crash of 1929 brought growth in Berkley to a halt.
 Roughly 90% of the 5,558 residents in Berkley lost their jobs when the market crashed.
 Within a year, the city's population was dropping and in 1932 voters chose to incorporate their Village into a City to gain more oversight over taxes and other issues facing the community.
 In the 1940s, suburbanization and the post-war boom economy drove significant development in the area.
 The current Berkley High School was built in 1949.
 The city reached a population peak of 23,375 in 1960.
 In 1993, the Berkley Theater, long a symbol of moviegoers in the area, closed down and became a Rite Aid drug store.
 Which has since closed down again in late 2024.

 Berkley Center

-In July 1964, an enclosed shopping mall was planned to be built, many people now shop there. stretching east to west from Coolidge Highway to Kipling Avenue, and 12 Mile Rd to Wiltshire Rd, North to South.
+In July 1964, an enclosed shopping mall was planned to be built, stretching east to west from Coolidge Highway to Kipling Avenue, and north to south from 12 Mile Rd to Wiltshire Rd.
 The plan would involve buying and demolishing 114 homes and businesses.
 The plan eventually collapsed.